 MDR providers have many customers from whom they can glean global threat intelligence.
 Something that is challenging to recreate in a SOC running inside a single business.
 It’s not just a case of having the data but knowing how to analyze it.
 Research and Development functions are crucial to unlocking the potential of threat intelligence.

 Any MDR provider of a mature state will have 24×7 resources, fully staffed with security analysts.
-This is a real advantage for any business because the MDR provider can share those 24×7 resources across customers, thus bringing down the cost of such a function.
+This is a real advantage for any business, because the MDR provider can share those 24×7 resources across customers, thus bringing down the cost of such a function.

 Stay vigilant and be careful of providers that use automation or non-security analyst shift workers.
 This can make for an inconsistent experience outside office hours.

 Our analysis would not be fair if we were only focused on the positive side of MDR.
-With any service, there are things you need to know as a client.
+With any service, there are things you need to know as a client:

 An MDR provider will never have the same deep-level business understanding as… you.
 And this is why coordination between your MDR provider and your staff is critical.
-A good MDR provider will have dedicated experts.
+A right MDR provider will have dedicated experts.
 They act in a Technical Account Management capacity or Consultant capacity to collaborate with the Security and IT team to bring that business context into the Service and customize it over time, again and again.

 Also, an MDR provider often does not have the same level of access to IT systems as internal staff and, as such, may not be able to respond to an incident as quickly as the internal team would.
 This needs to be addressed at the beginning of the collaboration, to find ways to shorten the response time if an attack were to occur.
-An example is to have at least the capability to provide the MDR team with the ability to isolate endpoints or lockdown accounts used to perpetrate attacks (or take this function and the accompanying tools to do so as part of the Service).
+An example is to have at least the capability to provide the MDR contributor with the ability to isolate endpoints or lockdown accounts used to perpetrate attacks (or take this function and the accompanying tools to do so as part of the Service).

 As in any business, not all MSSPs are equal.
 There are many different ways to produce a Managed Detection and Response service.
 And the outcome can be very, very different.
 Some MSSPs do not provide enough value.
 They just send alerts that businesses still need to do a lot of investigation on themselves and, as such, are not lightening the load on the company which procured their services.